StevenLOL/ubuntu_commands/git/readme.md

 ###usage:
 ```
 gitsave
+#or
 gitsave "some text please"
 ```

 #Using SSH with bitbucket or github

-github and bitbucket support SSH , if upload your SSH key to your account for [bitbucket](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-cloud-account-276628835.html)
+github and bitbucket support SSH , if upload your SSH key to your account. for [bitbucket](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-cloud-account-276628835.html)

 add ssh